-- A core skill for any career, communication skills enable all students to convey information clearly and persuasively in written, oral, and multimedia forms.
+Communication skills enable students to convey information clearly and persuasively in written, oral, and multimedia forms.
 Public policy professionals must communicate complex and technical ideas to individuals and teams.
 They also need to tactfully engage with government officials and community members to cultivate productive relationships.

 - Ethical Leadership

-- Students need to be able to assess the ethical implications of individual, organizational, and societal actions.
+Students must be able to assess the ethical implications of individual, organizational, and societal actions.
 They learn to analyze a leader's decisions, including how external and internal pressures affect decision-making processes.
-They develop a personal model of ethical leadership with regards to social responsibility and stakeholder engagement.
+Learners also develop a personal model of ethical leadership with regards to social responsibility and stakeholder engagement.